neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 * Every state has its own election laws, technology infrastructure, and budget.
 What kinds of legal, privacy, and technical challenges are there to migrating voter registration data to a new system?
 Is there even a need if the application can represent registered voters some other way?
-* Corrupt officials do not want anything that will make voting easier, but would even officials acting in *good* faith consider it?
+* Corrupt officials do not want anything that will make voting easier, but would even *honest* officials consider it?
 * What's to stop government officials who are authorized users acting in bad faith from compromising the platform in some way?
 * While the platform would be built for resilience, what kinds of contingency plans would be in place just in case the platform went down for an extended period?